 Part 1.
 Personal Philosophy of Evangelism and Discipleship: Write a 5-page reflection on your theological understanding of evangelism and discipleship and how you plan to implement this practically in your everyday personal life.
-Refer to course readings and material in your theological reflection.
+Refer to course readings and material (using footnotes) in your theological reflection.

 Part 2.
-Community Discipleship Plan: Design a 7-page concrete discipleship plan to support your ministry context to become more missional by reflecting on the following and more:
+Community Discipleship Plan: Design a 7-page concrete discipleship plan to support your ministry context to become more missional by reflecting on the following making specific reference to the course material (using footnotes):

 - a) Assess the demographic of your ministry context and what the barriers may be to living a missional life.
 How can these be addressed? - b) Discern what your context's communal and individual gifts in evangelism may be.
-How can these be employed missionally? - c) Create a system of accountability for leaders and the community that fits your context - d) Strategize how to have testimony and life sharing be part of the community's culture e) Determine what contexts of the public your community needs to exercise biblical fluency.
-Articulate one bible passage that would support one specific demographic in speaking that bible passage in their everyday context
+How can these be employed missionally? - c) Create a system of accountability for leaders and the community that fits your context - d) Strategize how to have testimony and life sharing be part of the community's culture - e) Determine in what contexts of the public your community needs to exercise biblical fluency.
+Suggest one Bible passage, explain your choice and articulate how one specific demographic might speak that bible passage in their everyday context.